unr-ndad/empire/README.md

 You can follow development of this work by subscribing to Dr Katherine Hepworth's newsletter at https://broaderimpacts.substack.com.

 #### Contribute
+We welcome communication, contributions, and thoughts on this work, particularly from people in the French diaspora.
 If you'd like to contribute to the development of this work, please reach out at cchurch at unr dot edu or khepworth at unr dot edu.
 Referrals to other projects, literature, and methods that may be relevant are welcome, as well as suggestions for improvement or other modes of implementation.

 &nbsp;